News + Articles

 Is a dental bridge permanent?

-Most dental bridges are permanent, fixed restorations.
-They are not removable like dentures.
+Yes, most dental bridges are permanent, fixed restorations.
+They are cemented in place and are not removable like dentures.

 Is getting a bridge painful?

-Getting a bridge is usually not painful because your dentist uses local anesthesia during the procedure.
-Some mild soreness may follow, but it goes away quickly.
+No, getting a bridge is not painful because your dentist uses local anesthesia during the procedure to completely numb the area.
+You may experience some mild sensitivity afterward, but this typically resolves quickly.

 What happens if a dental bridge fails?

-If a dental bridge fails, it may become loose or fall out, often due to decay or damage to the supporting teeth.
-Your dentist will need to repair or replace it.
+If a dental bridge fails, it may become loose or fall out, often due to decay developing in the supporting teeth.
+Your dentist will need to examine the area to determine if the bridge can be repaired or if it needs to be replaced.

 Dr. Ronald Pham